ShaistaAbbasi/talonone-takehome-task/README.md

 ## What I Chose to Test and Why

 The tests focus on the comment functionality of the social application's API.
-The postman collection contains two main folders i.e. __Positive__ and __Negative__.
-Each folder contain subfolders, where each subfolder represents a scenarios and is independent, hence can be executed on its own.
+The postman collection contains two main folders __Positive__ and __Negative__.
+Each folder contain subfolders, where each represents a scenarios and is independent, hence can be executed on its own.

 ### The positive test cases mainly include: